ll1a4x/writeups/ctf/thm_nahamstore/thm_nahamstore.md

 ## Recon (Task 3)

 Update the `/etc/hosts` for the target
-- In the previous section (RCE 2), we get more information about the subdomains on the taret, then let's update the host file
+- In the previous section (RCE 2), we get more information about the subdomains on the target, then let's update the host file
 - `sudo vi /etc/hosts`
 	```
 	10.10.130.105 nahamstore.thm www.nahamstore.thm marketing.nahamstore.thm shop.nahamstore.thm stock.nahamstore.thm nahamstore-2020.nahamstore.thm nahamstore-2020-dev.nahamstore.thm internal-api.nahamstore.thm